mariacherifa/mariacherifa.github.io/_posts/2026-05-21-transformers.md

 > Once I have collected contextual information, how should I transform it?

-So self-attention mixes information across tokens, while the MLP enriches the representation of each token independently.
+So attention mixes information across tokens, while the MLP enriches the representation of each token independently.

-As before, Transformers usually add a residual connection and a layer normalization around the MLP block.
+As before, Transformers add a residual connection and layer normalization around the MLP block.
 Therefore, the output of one Transformer block can be written as

 $$
 H_{\mathrm{out}}